-You also need to post a summary of the forms from the previous year between February to April of the following year.
-For example, you’ll post your 2019 summary between February and April 2020.
+You also need to post a summary of the forms from the previous year from February through April of the following year.
+For example, you’ll post your 2021 summary between February and April 2022.

 Although you only need to keep them up for a few months, you need to keep all records at the worksite for at least five years.